 Online Safety Series

-The Foundation funded the development of five online safety videos, including Backing Accident Prevention Program, Concrete Mixer Truck Rules for Using a Spotter, Lockout/Tagout/Tryout - Part I and Lockout/Tagout/Tryout - Part II and Pre-Trip Inspection (available for front and rear discharge mixers).
+The Foundation funded the development of several online safety videos, including Backing Accident Prevention Program, Concrete Mixer Truck Rules for Using a Spotter, Lockout/Tagout/Tryout - Part I and Lockout/Tagout/Tryout - Part II and Pre-Trip Inspection (available for front and rear discharge mixers).
 The training lessons are unique in that the videos may be viewed 24/7 and once a participant scores 100% on a 10-question quiz, proof of training is automatically generated.
 Please click here for more information.

 Other Health & Safety Projects